rocketraman/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 Concepts/00 Open-vs-closed.md

 In short, in the closed model, VU iterations start only when the last iteration finishes.
 In the open model, on the other hand, VUs arrive independently of iteration completion.
 Different models suit different test aims.
+See [Open vs Closed Model](#open-vs-closed-model) below for a brief discussion of this.

 ## Closed Model